Symphony Orchestra of Sri Lanka

 The Symphony Orchestra of Sri Lanka (SOSL) is based in Colombo, Sri Lanka, and is one of the oldest orchestras in South Asia.

 Its first concert was on 13 September 1956 under the baton of Hussain S. Mohamed, and the repertoire was Geminiani's Second Concerto Grosso, Haydn's Symphony no. 92 "Oxford" and Beethoven's Fourth Piano Concerto with Malinee Jayasinghe-Peris as soloist.
 Kalakeerthi Prof. Earle de Fonseka was the next principal conductor, a position he held from 1960 to 2000.
 Lalanath de Silva, who was for many years deputy conductor, took over the position of principal conductor from 2000 to 2002.

 From 2002 Ajit Abeysekera (2002–2015), Ananda Dabare (2002-2012), Manilal Weerakoon (2002-2011) and Eshantha J. Peiris (2008-2015) have jointly held the position of principal conductor.

 The present Principal Conductor is Dushyanthi Perera.

-Soloists who have performed with the orchestra include Gervase de Peyer (clarinet), Barry Tuckwell (horn), Richard Adeney (flute), Thomas Brandis and Leon Spierer (violin, then concertmasters of the Berlin Philharmonic Orchestra), Paul Olefsky and Rohan de Saram (cello), Rodney Slatford (double bass), Druvi de Saram, Peter Cooper, Ian Lake, Robin Zebaida, Anthony Peebles, Ashan Pillai and Rohan de Silva (piano).
+Soloists who have performed with the orchestra include Gervase de Peyer and Jonathan Guist (clarinet), Barry Tuckwell (horn), Richard Adeney (flute), Madeleine Mitchell and Hadar Rimon (violin), Thomas Brandis and Leon Spierer (violin, then concertmasters of the Berlin Philharmonic Orchestra), Valentin Erben, Paul Olefsky and Rohan de Saram (cello), Rodney Slatford (double bass), Druvi de Saram, Peter Cooper, Ian Lake, Robin Zebaida, Anthony Peebles, Ashan Pillai, Natasha Tadson Rimon, Julian Clef, Marialena Fernandes, Shani Diluka and Rohan de Silva (piano).
 In addition to subscription concerts (the number varies annually), there are other performances on special occasions.
 It regularly performs at the Ladies College Hall.
-Sri Lankan, as well as soloists and conductors of other nationalities, including James Ross and Gregory Rose, have performed regularly with the orchestra on invitation.
+Sri Lankan, as well as soloists and conductors of other nationalities, including Keiko Kobayashi, James Ross and Gregory Rose, have performed regularly with the orchestra on invitation.
 In 2013, SOSL gave its first performance at Colombo's new Nelum Pokuna Theatre conducted by James Ross, joined by 35 musicians from the UK and India to form The Commonwealth Festival Orchestra.